City on Cushing:

 Cushing is also well-known for keeping his feet firmly on the ground.
 After a tough start to life in the top flight, he refused to panic, insisting the results would come good in due course – and they did.

-The boss highlights hard work and concentration as the key components for his side’s recent turn in fortunes and no doubt he will be looking for continued improvement as the season progresses.
+The boss highlights hard work and concentration as the key components for his side’s recent turn in fortunes and no doubt he will be looking for continued improvement in the new campaign.